-Barriers/Gaps Overview of the AMA's Recommendation Physicians lack access to The Subcommittee should recognize and reconfirm the usable health information foundational role of the CPT® code set to address high-impact use cases with known needs and identified gaps.
+Barriers/Gaps Overview of the AMA's Recommendation Physicians lack access to Physicians lack access to The Subcommittee should recognize and reconfirm the usable health information foundational role of the CPT® code set to address high-impact u cases with known needs and identified gaps.

 Meeting patients where they are and addressing consumer needs Patients should be empowered through accessible and consumable data.
 Resources like the CPT® Consumer-Friendly Descriptors meet clinical, administrative, and consumer needs by empowering patients to take ownership of their care through straightforward, consumable descriptions of health care procedures and claims data.
-The complexity and clinical utility considerations of data and third-party billing Standardizing the rules of data submissions that use the CPT® code set would reduce the burden on hundreds of thousands of physicians contracted with multiple health plans by streamlining compliance with different billing rules and requirements.
-Widespread adoption of the CPT® Guidelines and Conventions (Guidelines)-which are readily available and freely included with a CPT® license-provides an opportunity for substantial burden relief by promoting the use of a single transparent set of data submission rules for multiple payers.
-More broadly, the Subcommittee should challenge assumptions that physicians and other medical providers can simply "purchase more management services" to manage complex health care operations.
-Scarce physician resources should not be used to solve for payer-generated complexities.
+The complexity and clinical utility considerations of data and third-party billing More broadly, the Subcommittee should challenge assumptions that physicians and other medical providers can simply "purchase more management services" to manage complex health care operations.
+Scarce physician resources should not be used to solve for payer- generated complexities.
 The AMA also recommends the federal government conduct a national effort to analyze inconsistencies in prior authorization (PA) data requirements and criteria across the payer community and review the clinical validity of payers' PA guidelines.
 Federal regulatory levers should be considered to ensure such guidelines and data requirements are made publicly available for review.
-Excessive physician burden due to the churn in health IT adoption The adoption of reusable clinical and administrative concepts-leveraging the appropriate terminologies-promotes consistent data representation across the entirety of the health care system, reduces burden, and improves efficiency.
+Excessive physician burden due to the churn in health IT adoption The adoption of reusable clinical and administrative concepts- leveraging the appropriate terminologies-promotes consistent data representation across the entirety of the health care system, reduces burden, and improves efficiency.